borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 `compact`, `create`, or `check` action is run.

 You can customize the verbosity of the logs that are sent to Healthchecks with borgmatic's `--monitoring-verbosity` flag.
-The `--files` and `--stats` flags may also be of use.
-See `borgmatic --help` for more information.
+The `--list` and `--stats` flags may also be of use.
+See `borgmatic create --help` for more information.
 Additionally, see the [borgmatic configuration file](https://torsion.org/borgmatic/docs/reference/configuration/) for additional Healthchecks options.